andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/intro.md

 [Cron Jobs](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/) create a job object, they are useful for creating periodic and recurring tasks, e.g running backups or sending emails.

-[Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) are regular containers in a pod that run before the app container and also they satisfy the following statements:
+[Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) are regular containers within a pod that run before the app container and they also satisfy the following statements:

 * They can run setup scripts not present in an app container - e.g prepopulate some data, waiting until a specific service is up and running and etc.
 * A pod can have one or more init containers apart of app containers